hmrc/pbik/README.md

 ### Configuration

-This service requires configuration for other services, for example `HIP` requires:
+This service requires configuration for other services, for example `NPS` requires:

 | *Key*                                    | *Description*                   |
 |------------------------------------------|---------------------------------|